 Really think about it.
 When was the last time you went a full day without technology?
-When was the last time you managed to get a full, glorious 24 hours without instantly checking your phone every time it buzzes in your pocket, or smashing seventeen straight episodes of Friends on your laptop, or following alongside a beauty guru on Youtube and failing desperately at nailing a smoky eye???
+Especially this year?
+When was the last time you managed to get a full, glorious 24 hours without instantly checking your phone every time it buzzes in your pocket, or smashing seventeen straight episodes of Friends on your laptop, or following alongside a beauty guru on YouTube and failing desperately at nailing a smoky eye???

 And make sure you check out our headspace Hub for a tonne of extra reads and vids.